lisp-mirror/nodgui/README.txt

            <https://www.tcl.tk/man/tcl8.6/TkCmd/spinbox.htm>

-           You can easly understand what all the options above are for.
+           You can easily understand what all the options above are for.

   How can I access the root window?
         The root window is bound to the special variable `*tk*'.